Software should be beautiful

 My Approach

 When designing software, I follow these principles.
-Keep in mind that these are just guidelines, not strict rules.
+Keep in mind that these are just guidelines and not inherently super strict rules.
+Design is a creative process, and sometimes breaking the rules can lead to innovative solutions.

 - Understand your users' needs